-Step 1: Modelling social entities and their relationships

-Placing system design within its broader social context [19] (as in Figure 3), the proposed modelling approach helps to address the following questions systematically: Who are the major players in the business domain?
+4.1.
+Step 1: modelling social entities and their relationships systematically: Who are the major players in the business domain?
 What are the generic relationships between these players?
-How to specialize these generic patterns through roleassignment and agent class instantiation?
+How to specialize these generic patterns through role-assignment and agent class instantiation?
 The major players are modelled as actors.
 The relationships between players are modelled as actor dependency relationships of different type.
 Then by distinguishing abstract roles and concrete agent classes and instances, we may model requirements at both the domain level (generic patterns) and the application level (specialization of the generic patterns).